releasemaker/drake/README.md

 The following environment variables are used:

+- `WEBHOOK_PROTOCOL`: 'https' by default.

+The following are required in production:

 - `DATABASE_URL`: Database used to store operational data.
 - `GITHUB_OAUTH_CLIENT_ID`
 - `GITHUB_OAUTH_SECRET`
 - `GITHUB_WEBHOOK_SECRET`: Webhook secret configured on Github
+- `WEBHOOK_HOST`
 - `NEW_RELIC_LICENSE_KEY`: Used by New Relic.
 Should not be set in development unless developing changes to New Relic integration.
 Should never be set in test environment.
 - `NEW_RELIC_APP_NAME`: Used by New Relic.
 - `SENTRY_DSN`: Used by Sentry.
 Should not be set in development unless developing changes to Sentry integration.